ress059/ecu/doc/fsm_h/index.rst

 ecu_fsm
 =================================================
-This is an object that represent the base finite state machine (FSM) class.
+This is an object that represents the base finite state machine (FSM) class.
 Users create their own FSMs by inheriting this base class and passing it to this API by upcasting.
 It is recommended to read the :ref:`State Machine Representation Section <fsm_state_machine_representation>`